eliasb/dfsocial/README.md

 The first thing that I did after installing Kitematic was to go to my **"C:\\\Users\\[My User Name]"** folder and create a folder called **"D"** for **"Docker"**.
 This folder will be the storage place for all my clients.

-Whenever I get a new client, I go to the **"D"** folder and create a new folder for that client.
+Whenever I get a new client, I go the **"D"** folder and create a new folder for that client.
 I use my client's domain name as the name of that folder.
 If, for example, my client has a domain name **"example.com"**, I call this client's folder as **"example"**.
 I could use **".com"** as part of the folder's name but I try to keep this folder name as small as possible.
 The folder name will be used by Docker when creating the Containers so, keeping this name short will make the container names much more readable.
 There is also another reason.
 Windows has a limitation for the length of file paths.
 The file path cannot be longer than **"256 characters"**.
 For this reason, keeping the base folder names small should always be at the top of our priorities.

     C:\\Users\[My User Name]\D\example